The Greatest Gift of All (Stryper album)

-The Greatest Gift of All is the upcoming first Christmas album and twenty-first album overall recorded by American Christian metal band Stryper.
-The album is scheduled for release on November 21, 2025, via Frontiers Records, to CD and LP formats.
+The Greatest Gift of All is the first Christmas album and twenty-first album overall recorded by American Christian metal band Stryper.
+The album was released on November 21, 2025, via Frontiers Records, to digital, CD and LP formats.
 It was written by produced by Michael Sweet.

 The album was supported by the release of one single, "Still the Light", and two promotional singles, "Winter Wonderland" and "On This Holy Night".

 Release and promotion

 For several months before the release of the album's first single, Stryper teased songs from the album to somedia.

 The lead single from The Greatest Gift of All, titled "Still the Light", was officially released on July 20, 2025.
 Upon the single's release, the complete album, The Greatest Gift of All, was announced, with its release date scheduled for late 2025.
 "Still the Light" was supported by the release of a lyric video.

 "Winter Wonderland" was released on September 22, 2025, as a promotional single, supported by a lyric video.
 With the song's release, The Greatest Gift of All was made available for preorder.
 On October 31, 2025, "On This Holy Night" was released as a promotional single, also supported by a lyric video.
 The song is themed around the idea that the world has taken Jesus out of Christmas.
 It was intended to sound "dark and heavy" and as a result was intentionally released on Halloween.

 The Greatest Gift of All was released exclusively to physical formats.